Alexa has been working at Brightspot since March 2018

 What traits are most important to making successful at your job?

 I think enthusiasm and belief in what I'm doing are most important.
-Perfect Sense can have an incredibly positive impact on the local area and beyond.
+Brightspot can have an incredibly positive impact on the local area and beyond.
 The commitment to giving back starts at the top with David and that ideology is part of what attracted me to the company initially.
 I am genuinely enthusiastic every day about what we are trying to do.
 I am also a collaborator and this role gives me the opportunity to work with people across the company and our partners outside of it.
 Lastly, I love planning logistics and enjoy that specific part of this role.

 I enjoy the growth potential for each person in their individual role.
 You have access to leadership and the ability to speak up and leave your mark.
 I love that you can jump in without going through loads of red tape and make a name for yourself.